Pliers

 and the finish is polished chrome.

-The absence of a model number marking suggests production in the 1960s to early 1970s.
+The absence of a model number marking suggests production in the 1960s.

 a somewhat later pair of Fuller 196-8 8 inch combination pliers,